 Hit Save on this Query.

 Click on the Incomplete Tasks Query you made.
+We are going to build off this one and add one more parameter to it, then make it into a new custom Query.

 Add an additional field for: And Assigned to (Your Name).
 Hit the Save as button which is shown in the screenshot below with the red arrow near the top.